bhaidar/bhaidar.github.io/_posts/2018-08-17-how-i-created-the-angular-wrapper-for-kendo-ui-controls.md

     The code uses a range of version numbers for the dependency packages so that the library is not limited to a specific package version.

-1. Add the same packages as above under the **devDependencies** section.
-You add the same packages as above with the addition of some Typescript packages for the Kendo UI and jQuery packages so that you benefit from a free intellisense while coding!
+2. Add the same packages under the **devDependencies** section.
+You add the same packages fwith the addition of some Typescript packages for the Kendo UI and jQuery packages so that you benefit from a free intellisense while coding!

-1. Run the following commands to install the required dependencies:
+3. Run the following commands to install the required dependencies:

     ````
     cd projects/angular-wrapper-kendo-ui
     npm install
     ````

-    The command aboveinstalls all the required dependencies into a local *node_modules* folder inside the library projects.
+    The command above installs all the required dependencies into a local *node_modules* folder inside the library projects.

-1. Go back to the main application and add the same packages as above to the `package.json` file at the root of the applicztion.
+4. Go back to the main application and add the same packages as above to the `package.json` file at the root of the application.
 Make sure to add the packages under the **dependencies** section.

     ````
     "@progress/kendo-ui": "^2018.2.806",